yoonki-kim/MMM-AssistantMk2/documents/1_install.md

 ```

 ## 3. Troubleshooting
-> I hope this would not be long. :)
+> I hope this would not be long, and we will be reactive :)